martbhell/martbhell.github.io/posts/2025/03/pwning.md

 [Execute](https://github.com/jon-brandy/hackthebox/blob/main/Categories/Pwn/Execute/README.md)

 - Uh.
-So somehow realize that the program will shellcode.
+So somehow realize that the program will execute machine code
-- That it doesn't allow any characters. xor "/bin/sh" and store that in a variable? that doesn't contain any of the bad characters.
+- That it doesn't allow any characters. xor "/bin/sh" and store that in a variable? that doesn't contain any of the bad characters
 - This was still hard level for me.
 Actually writing machine code and storing strings in registers..